-This Premier GS-4 Steam Engine features a die-cast boiler and tender and operates on O-72 track.
-This Premier Steam Engine contains state-of-the-art electronics with many built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the locomotive is easy to operate with any compatible standard AC transformer that is equipped with whistle and bell buttons (see the compatibility chart on page 20), and is compatible with most other 3-rail locomotives, rolling stock, and accessories.
+This RailKing L-1 Mikado Steam Engine is produced in detailed Die-Cast Metal and operates on O-31 track.
+This RailKing Steam Engine contains state-of-the-art electronics with many built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the locomotive is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 18), and is completely compatible with most other 3-rail locomotives, rolling stock, and accessories.

-This locom of the is equipped with Proto-Sound 2.0 with Digital Comm and System (DCS).
+This locomotive is equipped with Proto-Sound 2.0 with Digital Command System (DCS).
 This new system will allow you to operate your locomotive in Command mode (when used with the DCS Remote Control System, sold separately) or Conventional mode.
 Conventional operating features are described in the following pages, while the DCS operating features are covered in the set of operating instructions that accompanies the DCS equipment.
 Conventional Mode operation of this locomotive is much simpler than operation of original Proto-Sound engines.
 For your own safety and that of your equipment, please read the instructions before you operate this engine.